EURO GOVT-German bond prices rise, set for further gains

 * Graphic: Trade-weighted sterling since Brexit vote http://tmsnrt.rs/2hwV9Hv

-LONDON, July 16 German Bund futures rose on Monday, building on last week's rally as the euro zone's debt crisis continued to support flows into the region's top-rated, highly-liquid bonds with technical charts signalling more gains to come.
+LONDON, July 16 German Bund futures rose on Monday, building on the previous week's gains as the euro zone's debt crisis continues to support flows into the region's top-rated, highly liquid bonds, with technical signals pointing to fresh gains.

 German debt remains the investment of choice for those seeking shelter as yields rise on bonds issued by Spain and Italy, both battling to retain market confidence that they can keep financing their debts while reining in deficits.